 1 Demonstrate the ability to apply a wide range of key actuarial concepts in simple traditional and non-traditional situations.

-2 Demonstrate knowledge and understanding of complex techniques applicable to solve problems using core actuarial concepts in the context of current professional actuarial
+2 Demonstrate knowledge and understanding of complex techniques applicable to solve problems using core actuarial concepts in the context of current professional actuarial practice.

 3 Demonstrate a high level of understanding of the main body of knowledge for the module

 4 Demonstrate skill in calculation and manipulation of the material written within the module.

 5 Apply a range of concepts and principles of core actuarial concepts in various contexts.